 The college experience reflects a significant period of transition.
 Although this is often exciting, it also requires change and adjustment (and this can be stressful).
-The Office of Counseling and Testing offers a safe and confidential space for students who may be experiencing difficulties in their personal lives.
+The Testing, Counseling, and Special Services Center offers a safe and confidential space for students who may be experiencing difficulties in their personal lives.
 Issues commonly addressed include depression, anxiety, stress management, relationship issues, identity issues, and academic difficulties.

 You don’t need to have severe emotional problems to benefit from our services.
 Many students use counseling to expand their personal growth and development, gain insight and clarity in certain areas of their lives, develop healthy habits, learn new ways to cope with difficult situations, and solidify their goals in life.
 Rather than giving you advice or telling you what to do, therapists serve as skilled, empathic, and objective listeners who help you through the growth process.

 Individual counseling services are offered to students on a short-term basis, ranging from a few weeks to a few months, depending on the nature of your concerns.
 Appointments are scheduled in either 30 or 50-minute sessions and are typically twice per month, though this may be more often or less often, depending on your assessed needs and treatment plan.

 Students who have issues that require long-term counseling or are beyond the scope/training of the counseling center staff are sometimes referred to other agencies or community resources that can best meet their needs.
 Counseling center staff will facilitate this referral.

 The Center offers services to students who are concerned about their use of alcohol or other drugs.
 The office offers free, confidential assessments to help students determine the nature and extent of their alcohol and other drug use, and the impact of this use on their well being.